privacygmail cleanupemail security

 Performance characteristics:

-• Works completely offline after initial metadata download
+• Works fully offline after the initial metadata download

 • Progressive loading for large inboxes